-Starting (or heading back) to school means a busy season is about to begin.
-During the summer, the family has a bit more freedom, but the fall months bring more structure and routine to everyone's life.
-While you can't change the amount of tasks on your to-do list, you can incorporate some hacks into your day to lessen the overwhelm and make processes smoother.
+The school season is a busy time for families.
+During the summer, the family has a bit more freedom, but the fall months bring more structure and routine to everyone’s life.
+While you can’t change the amount of tasks on your to-do list, you can incorporate these tips for mom (and the whole family) into your day to make it all seem less overwhelming.

 From outsourcing some must-dos (looking at you groceries) to keeping your car prepared for those days you simply forget the kids had after-school activities, here are some of our mama-approved back to school hacks that’ll save you time—and a whole lot of stress.

 Start the school year on the right foot with these time-saving back-to-school hacks

 1. Outsource groceries & snacks

 Everyone is running around from place to place during the school season and sometimes you just don’t have time to make it to the store.
 We love outsourcing groceries and snacks for those busy weeks as it ensures the pantry and fridge is stocked without having to spend an hour or more at the store.

 Boxed is amazing for non-perishable goods, household supplies and snack staples your kids love.
 Instacart and Fresh Direct can fill in for fresh produce, milk and meats directly from your local grocery store.
 And, when in doubt, Amazon Prime it.